BudTrainer's Big Bud Academy

 Step 4 - Water your soil

 Using 2 liters (½ gallon) of dechlorinated tap water, moisten the soil slowly (ideally, over 60 seconds).
-There should be no water coming out at the bottom (or you are watering too fast).
+There should be no runoff water coming out at the bottom (or you are watering too fast).
 This will be enough water to keep your plant going for another week without watering.

 Cannabis plant inside the BudPots being watered by man wearing a plaid shirt and a BudTrainer apron